LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/values-and-data-types.rst

 .. note::

    ``typeof`` is a JavaScript entity known as an **operator**.
-It is similar to a function in that it carries out some kind of action, though the syntax is different from that of functions (notice using ``typeof`` does not require parenthses).
+It is similar to a function in that it carries out some kind of action, though the syntax is different from that of functions (notice using ``typeof`` does not require parentheses).

    We will more about operators in upcoming sections.